-- Morning tour with local guide to Villa Foscari (Malcontenta) one of Palladio’s finest villas.
+- Visit to Villa Foscari (Malcontenta) one of Palladio’s finest villas.

 - Half day tour along the Brenta Canal to see and visit some of the spectacular Palladian villas that line the waterway.
 Villa Pisani at Stra is huge & spectacular, Napoleon immediately requisitioned it for his son-in-law.
 Villa Pisani is also famed for it’s difficult maze ‘labyrinth’ in the garden.
 There’s even a spotter’s tower in the centre to help you.

-- Full day tour with driver & guide into the countryside to visit Villa Emo, Fanzolo and Villa Barbaro at Maser.
+- Experience Villa Emo, Fanzolo and Villa Barbaro at Maser.
 Both these Palladian villas contain breath-taking frescoes.
-Veronese worked for years at Villa Barbaro and in fact Palladio died there.
+Veronese worked for years at Villa Barbaro.

 - Time to explore the small towns of Dolo and Mira.
-Canaletto was inspired by Mira and painted ‘Il Molino di Dolo’ here.
-The view is still, essentially, the same.
+This area inspired Canaletto and painted ‘Il Molino di Dolo’ here.
+The view remains unchanged 300 years later!

 - A Private boat tour of the Lagoon of Venice.
 The views of San Marco and the Doge’s Palace from the water are spectacular.
 Discover the watery expanses of the Venetian lagoon which inspired Hemingway, Byron, Browning and Ruskin.